AriFordsham/GHCWiki/building/hacking.md

-# Getting started with the build system
+# Quick Start for developers: The build system

-There is more complete documentation for the build system later on in this guide (see [Building/Using](building/using)), but this page gives a quick overview of how to get around the GHC build system.
+This page gives a quick overview of how to get around the GHC build system as a developer.
+There is more complete documentation for the build system later on in this guide (see [Building/Using](building/using)).
+If you are not looking to hack on GHC at all, but just want to build and install GHC, head on over to [Building/QuickStart](building/quick-start).

 ## Before starting your build